animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

-If so, SDG is smart and returns the existing `Index` as is, even on `override`.
+If so, Spring Data for GemFire is smart and returns the existing `Index` as is, even on `override`.
 There is no harm in this behavior, since both the name and the definition are exactly the same.
-Of course, SDG can only accomplish this when SDG is able to find the existing `Index`, which is dependent on GemFire's APIs.
-If it cannot be found, nothing happens and a SDG `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.
+Of course, Spring Data for GemFire can only accomplish this when Spring Data for GemFire is able to find the existing `Index`, which is dependent on GemFire's APIs.
+If it cannot be found, nothing happens and a Spring Data for GemFire `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.

-However, when the definition of the existing `Index` is different, SDG attempts to re-create the `Index` by using the `Index` definition specified in the `index` bean definition.
+However, when the definition of the existing `Index` is different, Spring Data for GemFire attempts to re-create the `Index` by using the `Index` definition specified in the `index` bean definition.
 Make sure this is what you want and make sure the `index` bean definition matches your expectations and application requirements.